matheanswer/raspbian-minimal/README.md

 This project is a very basic rewrite of pi-gen, the tool used to create the official Raspbian images https://github.com/RPi-Distro/pi-gen

-The goal is to build a vey minimal Raspbian image (no bluetooth or wifi) to better suit my needs.
+The goal is to build a very minimal Raspbian image (no bluetooth or wifi for example) to better suit my needs.

 It is intended to run as on debian based linux distributions only.
 ```